-III Installation
+2 Installation

-A. Preliminary Tests
+A Preliminary Tests

-The sputter-ion pump arrives well protected in a package and under vacuum.
+The appendage sputter-ion pump arrives well protected in a package and some models are under vacuum.
 After carefully unpacking the pump, inspect it for signs of shipping damage.
 If any shipping damage is suspected, immediately contact Duniway Stockroom Corp.
-Before opening the flange with the copper pinchoff, it is advisable to check to be sure that it is still under vacuum, as it was shipped.
-This is accomplished by properly grounding the pump case (see above), connecting the high voltage connector and applying the operating voltage to the pump.
-The magnet must be in place.
-Normally, there will be a brief surge of current, of less than 100 micro-amperes, due to pressure rise during shipment, which will dissipate rapidly.
+Before opening the copper pinch-off on vacuum processed models, it is advisable to check that it is still under vacuum.
+This is accomplished by properly grounding the pump, connecting the high voltage connector, and applying an operating voltage to the pump.
+The magnet must be in place for this test.
+Normally there will be a brief surge of current of less than 100 micro-amperes due to pressure rise during shipment which will dissipate rapidly.
 Within a brief time, the current should fall to the microamp level, corresponding to pressure of less than 1x10-8 torr.
 If a high current is observed, or if the current does not fall rapidly to less than a few microamps, or if no current at all is observed, the pump is probably not under vacuum.
 Contact Duniway Stockroom immediately.

-B. Mounting Requirements
+B Mounting Requirements